Anatoli Neželski: Imprisonment and release

-On the morning of March 17, 1998, Anatoli Neželski was detained on Kauba Street while collecting bottles.
+On the morning of 17 March 1998, Anatoli Neželski was detained on Kauba Street while collecting bottles.
 Shortly after his capture, Neželski readily confessed to all of his crimes, indicating how, why and where he had committed the respective killings.
 He was convicted and sentenced to 15 years imprisonment for all three crimes, in addition to being required to pay 70,000 krooni in damages to the victims' family members.
 The reason for his relatively short sentence was due to a loophole in Estonian law at the time: in 1994, the harshest penalty available was the death penalty and there were no life sentences, and the longest available being the 15 year-sentence.
-When he was captured in 1998, the death penalty had been abolished and the highest available penalty he could be given is the 15-year sentence.
+When he was captured in 1998, the death penalty had been abolished and the highest available penalty he could be given was the 15-year sentence.

-In 2009, after 11 years behind bars, Neželski applied for early release, citing that he is repentant about his wrongdoings and wanted to live and work to redeem himself.
+In 2009, after 11 years behind bars, Neželski applied for early release, citing that he was repentant about his wrongdoings and wanted to live and work to redeem himself.
 In 2012, Neželski withdrew his requests for early release from the Harju County Court, as his sentence was nearing its completion by that time.
 In March 2013, he was released from prison, and now lives freely in Tallinn.